Stay private or go dedicated? (Part 3 of 3)

 Do you have what it takes to keep up with buyers’ expectations for on-time delivery and order visibility?
 Logistics plays a pivotal role in customer satisfaction and brand reputation.
 If you’re concerned by the demands of meeting on time performance, choosing a dedicated transportation solution can be a game-changer for business growth.

-Retailers on-time requirements are stricter than ever and just-in-time supply chains are in favor once again.
-A dedicated partner can support strict delivery schedules through proven processes and investments in software that aids in planning and route optimization.
+Retailers’ on-time requirements are stricter than ever and just-in-time supply chains are in favor once again.
+Dedicated fleet providers can support strict delivery schedules through proven processes and investments in software that aids in tracking, planning and route optimization.

 Meeting customer requests today can be demanding.
 The ability of a dedicated fleet provider to customize services and provide extra equipment and drivers to perform high-touch tasks provides you with a competitive advantage.